 Interesting Maori Haka Dance Facts

-- The Maori still perform the haka to welcome guests and honor the occasion.
-When British Prince William and Kate Middleton visited New Zealand in 2014 they were greeted with a performance
+The Maori still perform the Haka when welcoming guests, to honor the occasion.
+When British Prince William and Kate Middleton visited New Zealand in 2014 they were greeted with a performance of a Haka.

 Maori Haka Dance Types

 This Haka involves the warriors standing upright and stamping their feet.
 No weapons were utilized in this dance.
 This Haka was particularly performed by the Tuhoe people who traditionally lived on the eastern end of the North Island of New Zealand; a thickly forested area where Lake Waikaremoana is located.

 This Haka involved side to side jumping and was a precursor to battle.
 The performance involved the war party holding weapons.

 This Haka was a true war dance traditionally performed while facing the enemy.
 Its purpose was to intimidate and demoralize the enemy.
 The war party held weapons during the performance.
 This dance features unified leaps.

 The purpose of this Haka was to motivate warriors; to "summon up the blood".
 This dance was very expressive with no defined moves.
 The warriors would express their emotions and feelings through their performance.

 Mainly associated with death and funerals this Haka involved no weapons.
 The dancers had freedom of expression in the moves which were not choreographed.